top of page

 Trainer

 Angela is a USDF Bronze, Silver, and Gold medalist.
 She has taken several students to the NAYRC as well as qualifying a student with 2 horses for the Central American Games.
 Angela's dedication to constantly improve her own techniques has led her back to Fellowship Farm after 10 plus years in Bermuda.
 Angela is Bermuda's National Dressage Coach and is a certified Carribean Equestrian Association Dressage Steward.
+Angela enjoys teaching students at all levels.
+She firmly believes you should never be afraid of making a mistake and that some of the most priceless teaching moments are when we experience the 'right wrong answer'.
+Angela looks forward to helping you accomplish your riding goals.

 Ashley Stevens